|

 Complaints:

-pain during abscess formation as well as general symptoms such as fever and
+Patient feels painfull swelling during abscess formation as well as general

-shows no tendency for self-healing.
+sometimes years, and shows no tendency for self-healing.
+Although rarely,

 Treatment: